Moelf/UnROOT_RDataFrame_MiniBenchmark/simple_benchmarks/README.md

 ### Simple benchmark

 Compute the sum of floats in a single jagged branch over many events.
-Compare julia, C++, and Python an files with no compression, ZLIB, LZ4, and LZMA.
+Compare julia, C++, and Python using files with no compression, ZLIB, LZ4, and LZMA.
-The scripts are pasted below and included in this directory as well.
+The short scripts are shown below.

 ### Tree information